Siberia: Major cities

-The most populous city of Siberia, as well as the third most populous city of Russia, is the city of Novosibirsk.
+The most populous city of Siberia, as well as the third most populous city of Russia, is Novosibirsk.
 Present-day Novosibirsk is an important business, science, manufacturing and cultural center of the Asian part of Russia.
 Omsk played an important role in the Russian Civil War serving as a provisional Russian capital, as well in the expansion into and governing of Central Asia.
 In addition to its cultural status, it has become a major oil-refining, education, transport and agriculture hub.

 Other historic cities of Siberia include Tobolsk (the first capital and the only kremlin in Siberia), Tomsk (formerly a wealthy merchant's town) and Irkutsk (former seat of Eastern Siberia's governor general, near lake Baikal).

-Other major cities include: Barnaul, Kemerovo, Krasnoyarsk, Novokuznetsk, Tyumen.

-Wider definitions of geographic Siberia also include the cities of: Chelyabinsk and Yekaterinburg in the Urals, Khabarovsk and Vladivostok in the Russian Far East, and even Petropavlovsk in Kazakhstan and Harbin in China.
+Other major cities include Barnaul, Kemerovo, Krasnoyarsk, Novokuznetsk, Tyumen.
+Wider definitions of geographic Siberia also include the cities of Chelyabinsk and Yekaterinburg in the Urals; Khabarovsk and Vladivostok in the Russian Far East; and even Petropavlovsk in Kazakhstan and Harbin in China.